 [This is a guest post by my husband Ken 😊]

-Fall is here and we photographers want to see some fall colors!
-A group of us from an S.F. photography club wanted this season’s theme to be waterfalls.
-Two places in Oregon immediately came to mind, Silver Falls State Park and the Columbia River Gorge National Scenic Area.
-We decided to hit both and were not disappointed by either.
-If you’re looking for Fall colors in the Pacific Northwest, you will not be disappointed either!
+Oregon is known for it’s spectacular waterfalls throughout the state.
+So when a group of us from a San Francisco photography club wanted this season’s theme to be waterfalls, two places in Oregon immediately came to mind – Silver Falls State Park and the Columbia River Gorge National Scenic Area.
+We decided to visit both and were not disappointed by either.
+If you’re looking for waterfalls surrounded by Fall colors in the Pacific Northwest, you won’t be disappointed either!

-In this article, I’ll share some of my photos from the trip, my ranking of waterfalls for photography, some travel and photography tips, and also my Airbnb experience with you.
+In this post, I’ll share some of my photos from the trip, my ranking of waterfalls for photography, and also some travel and photography tips.
 Silver Falls State Park really is a beautiful park, especially in the Fall.
-The combination of golden Autumn colors and waterfalls is spectacular.
+The combination of golden Autumn colors and waterfalls is spectacular!

 Tip – Allow 3 to 4 hours to do the entire 7.2-mile Trail of Ten Falls, longer if you stop for a lot of pictures like we did.
 If you’re short on time, you can easily see the spectacular South Falls waterfall just steps from the trail head next to the South Falls day-use parking area!